-The Annual General Meeting takes place within the first eight months of the fiscal year.
-The sixteenth General Meeting of Merck KGaA was held in Frankfurt am Main, Germany, on April 18, 2011.
-At 56.60%, the proportion of share capital represented at the meeting was stable.
-At 58.22%, the proportion was slightly higher in 2010.
+The seventeenth General Meeting of Merck KGaA was held in Frankfurt am Main, Germany, on April 20, 2012.
+At 63.5%, the proportion of share capital represented at the meeting was stable, significantly exceeding the proportion of 56.6% in 2011.

-In accordance with Article 21 (3) of the company's Articles of Association, the annual financial statements, the management report, the report of the Supervisory Board, and the proposal on the appropriation of net retained profit must be presented to the General Meeting and explained during the General Meeting.
 In particular, the Annual General Meeting passes resolutions concerning the approval of the annual financial statements, the appropriation of net retained profit, the approval of the actions of the Executive Board members and the Supervisory Board members, as well as the choice of the auditor.
 At the same time, the General Meeting has the power to pass resolutions concerning changes to the Articles of Association.
-With certain exceptions (such as the measures listed in section 285 (2) sentence 2 AktG), the resolutions of the General Meeting require the approval of the general partners.

-All the documents and information concerning upcoming General Meetings are posted on our website.
+The shareholders of Merck KGaA exercise their rights at the General Meeting.
+They may exercise their voting rights personally, through an authorized representative, or through a proxy appointed by the company.
+All the documents and information concerning upcoming General Meetings (including a summary explanation of shareholder rights) are posted on our website.
 Moreover, the General Meeting is webcast live on the Internet from its commencement until the end of the speech by the Chairman of the Executive Board.
 The introductory speeches by the Chairman of the Executive Board and the Chairman of the Supervisory Board are recorded in order to make them available to interested members of the public at any time after the meeting.
-In this way, we are satisfying our own high transparency requirements.
+In this way, we are satisfying the high transparency requirements of the Merck Group.